br, hr, p and pre Tags and SEO

 <br>, <p> and <pre> tags are used mostly to visually structure the text content of a web document.
-They have almost no know semantic value and can’t influence the value of a document by themselves.
+They have almost no known semantic value and can’t influence the value/ranking of a document by themselves.
 However, what’s inside – text content) of p and pre tags can influence the document’s theme and rankings.

 Definition and Usage

 is displayed in a fixed-width

 - Using <br /> to adjust the length of your text lines.
 This will insure that your pages look great on your browser, but not necessarily on another browser.
 This is because the browsers will automatically put in word wrapping and then when it comes to your <br /> will wrap the text again, resulting in short lines and long lines and choppy text.
 Solution: Use style sheets to define the width of your pages. (source)